 The assessment includes a series of scans that reveal the types of data the client is storing.
 “What you hear from the client may be different than what you find,” Rutkovitz points out.
 “They may say they don’t need to comply with GDPR, but then you find 5,000 European addresses.”

 It’s also vital to scan for any vulnerabilities that may be present in their system.
 “After doing hundreds of assessments, we can see the risk and vulnerabilities pretty quickly,” Rutkovitz says.
 Scans also allow you to check for newly discovered vulnerabilities that cybercriminals are exploiting.
 “The big SharePoint vulnerability that was announced – we would know if they have it, zero in, and button it up quickly,” he comments.
 “If we can stay one step ahead, we can protect them,” he says.

 Rutkovitz says it’s also crucial to understand the types of solutions the client is running, SaaS, on-premises, or hybrid, which need to be assessed against specific standards.
-He adds that IoT system risks are up 600 percent.
+He adds that IoT system risks are increasing.
 “When we scan for vulnerabilities, we look at more than servers and workstations,” he says.
 “You need to take more of an overall approach when looking at risks.
 Looking at whatever the onramp could be.”

 Your client may have to implement new policies for compliance, such as enforcing hardened passwords and two-factor authentication.
 Training and education on the importance of new policies can also be an essential step toward employee adoption.